 There are delicious noodle dishes, gyoza, and even poke.
 Plus, it’s always fun to order something off the sake menu here.
 It has quite the reputation among the glitterati of the snow sports world as well.

-For French cooking, cocktails, and a waterfront vista, Aura is the place to eat in Whistler.
+For seasonal dishes with local farm-to-table product, artisan meats and cheeses and garden grown greens with a strong emphasis on plant-based alternatives, The Den is the place to eat in Whistler.
 Set right on sparkling Nita Lake, the sweeping scene here is the main draw.
-It has a modern feel complete with high ceilings and a cozy fireplace, and it’s part of the delightful Nita Lake Lodge.
+It has a modern feel, complete with high ceilings and a cozy fireplace, and it’s part of the delightful Nita Lake Lodge.

 We really love to go on the weekends for a beautiful brunch.
 What’s better than a mimosa with eggs benedict on a crisp morning in stunning Whistler?
-The Coast Mountain Poutine is true gourmet grub as well.
+The Kuterra Salmon is true gourmet grub as well.

 Coast Mountain Brewing